 1. You won’t be able to control everything

 At home, life is predictable and familiar.
 You know exactly what to expect.
 On the odd occasion when things go sideways, you know exactly what to do to fix it.
 The same thing can’t be said when you move to a foreign place.
-Nothing has spat me out of every comfort zone I knew more violently than moving to Germany.
+Nothing has spat me out of every comfort zone I knew more violently than moving abroad.

 My first few months here were difficult.
 The time difference made reaching friends and family back home a fairly difficult task.
 The process for getting a visa turned out to be more complex than expected due to recent changes I wasn’t prepared for.
 I found myself without a visa, no longer able to find legal employment or apply for a business license.
 I couldn’t even leave the country without incurring a hefty fine.
 As someone who has always been ambitious with the need to keep doing and keep moving, I felt misplaced, trapped and lonely.
 The dreary, grey and unbearably cold European winter, where the sun hid behind the clouds for months, ensured any sparkle of positivity left within me would be extinguished.
 I found myself crying a lot.
 I was aching for my independence.